midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-orange-valley-lodge-13.md

 “Going into the military, that was our way out of the South,” Billy McCloud muses one afternoon, his sunglasses reflecting the palm tree nearby.
 That palm was only three feet tall when it was planted in the sidewalk, back when the Mercantile Hall was built; it now towers into the sky.

 McCloud, whom passersby jokingly call “The Mayor of Riverside,” adjusts his diamond ring and says, “I’da made a slave ten minutes.
 The first time the man said to me, ‘Hey, nigga, get over there and hoe that field,’ I’da said, ‘How much you payin’?’
-When he said nothing—‘I own you’—I’da told them to find a tree—not for me, but for him.”
+When he said nothing — ‘I own you’ — I’da told them to find a tree — not for me, but for him.”

 Coleman nods and looks across the park.
 Gomez’s small white dog lies at his feet, and Henry Glover says, “I heard <em>that</em>.”